 Be responsible for the safe keeping and maintenance of all athletic equipment of the BAYA.

-Ensure that there is enough equipment and/or supplies for the upcoming sports season while staying within the Board of Directors approved budget..
+Ensure that there is enough equipment and/or supplies for the upcoming sports season while staying within the Board of Directors approved budget.

 Not needed if a Playing Equipment Committee is used.